publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schVII/ptA/m__us_usc_t21_s378.md

         (1)

-         Except as provided in subsection (c) of this section, before the Secretary may initiate any action under subchapter III of this chapter—
+         Except as provided in subsection (c), before the Secretary may initiate any action under subchapter III—

             (A) with respect to any food which the Secretary determines is misbranded under [section 343(a)(2) of this title][/us/usc/t21/s343/a/2] because of its advertising, or